- Beating OfferUp Scams: Best Practices

-First, let OfferUp know that you’ve been the victim of a scam.
-OfferUp encourages users to report fraudulent activity by clicking on the three dots in the upper right corner of the offender’s profile.
-You’ll be able to describe exactly why you are reporting the person.
+You'll be able to describe exactly why you are reporting the person.
 OfferUp may follow up with you for additional information.

 File a Purchase Protection Claim

-OfferUp provides buyer protection if the item you received wasn’t what you ordered.
-First, contact the seller through OfferUp to let them know about the discrepancy and request a refund.
-If they do not respond within two business days, click on the “Get help from OfferUp” button in your chat message.
+Contact the seller through OfferUp to let them know about the discrepancy and request a refund.
+If they do not respond within two business days, click on the "Get help from OfferUp" button in your chat message.

 Fill out the purchase protection claim form provided by OfferUp.
 OfferUp will then review your request to see if you qualify for a refund under their protection plan.